bespinian/blog/content/posts/kubernetes-chargeback.md

 ### Non-Production Environments

 Development and testing environments are often responsible for a significant amount of your cost, especially when they are used the same way as with traditional virtual machines or bare-metal hardware, where you often had dedicated instances running for each of those environments at all times.
-The reasons for having long-running non-production environments were usually, that provisioning such an environment would traditionally take days or weeks and that sharing compute resources was difficult and impractical.
+The reasons for having long-running non-production environments were, usually, that provisioning such an environment would traditionally take days or weeks and that sharing compute resources was difficult and impractical.

-Kubernetes forces your system and software engineers to package applications in a way that they can be provisioned very quickly and managing compute resources is one of Kubernetes' core features.
+Kubernetes forces your system and software engineers to package applications in a way that they can be provisioned very quickly, and managing compute resources is one of Kubernetes' core features.
 Accordingly, you can encourage them, to spin up non-production environments only when needed and implement auto-shutdowns where possible.
-In cases where a non-production environment needs to be running continuously, it often makes sense to reduce its memory and CPU allocation or run with a fewer instances than usual, scaling up for load-testing and deployment tests only when needed.
+In cases where a non-production environment needs to be running continuously, it often makes sense to reduce its memory and CPU allocation or run with fewer instances than usual, scaling up for load-testing and deployment tests only when needed.

 ### Rightsizing Your Workloads